Click Here To Schedule A Consultation

 Botox and Xeomin have been FDA-approved to treat similar conditions, but each treatment option has specific conditions it is best suited to address.
 Cosmetically, Botox and Xeomin have been approved to treat frown lines, also known as glabellar lines, that appear between the eyebrows.
 Additionally, Botox has been FDA-approved for treating forehead lines and crow’s feet, the fine lines that appear in the corner of the eyes.
 Both effectively eliminate the dynamic wrinkles that appear on the face due to muscle activity.

 Xeomin and Botox have been approved to treat conditions of upper limb spasticity, including blepharospasm, cervical dystonia, and upper lip spasticity.
-Botox has also been uniquely approved to treat several other medical conditions.
+Botox is also uniquely approved to treat several other medical conditions.
 Botox is especially suited to treat the following conditions: chronic migraines, strabismus, which is when the muscle in the eye is abnormally aligned, overactive bladder, and hyperhidrosis, which is a condition characterized by excessive sweating.

 Xeomin for Hyperhidrosis